Welcome back to the 2nd part of the Summer Term 2019.

 OUR LEARNING CHALLENGE CURRICULUM

-Over the next few weeks our class will be investigating the question -
+Over the next few weeks our class will be looking at where different outdoor sports take place:

 What would happen to a World without bees?

-We will also explore the requirements of plants for life and growth and the part that plants play in the in the life cycle.
+We also explored the requirements of plants for life and growth and the part that plants play in the in the life cycle.

 This learning challenge will ensure that the children have the opportunity to explore relevant skills, knowledge and understanding in Science, Geography, Computing and Art.